UFC 320: Main card

+Procházka vs. Rountree Jr.

+Prior to the fight, commentators generally agreed that the fight was a tossup, with both fighters noted as having significant knockout power.
+The fight saw Rountree dominate the first two rounds, outstriking Procházka, who attempted to engage with little success.
+Procházka turned the tide of the fight by the third round by managing to land several combinations on Rountree, finishing him off with a spinning elbow and repeated punches until Rountree was knocked out cold.

 Dvalishvili vs. Sandhagen

 The fight was predicted by most outlets to be another win by Dvalishvili, noting his wrestling expertise and impressive cardio.
 However, Sandhagen's striking ability and aggression was noted as potentially being able to change the tide of the fight.

 The bout started out with a close round where Sandhagen saw some success against Dvalishvili.
 Dvalishvili controlled the bout against Sandhagen starting in the second round, dropping Sandhagen and landing over 8 takedowns over 13 attempts.
 Dvalishvili later expressed surprise he could not finish Sandhagen in the second round, where he landed over 33 strikes compared to just 2 by Sandhagen.

 Ankalaev vs. Pereira

 Before the fight, many commentators and sites predicted a similar result to the previous fight, where Ankalaev out-struck Pereira standing up.
 Pereira claimed that he only fought at "40 percent" of his strength in the previous fight, dealing with an injured hand.

 Contrary to predictions of a close match, the fight saw Pereira immediately dominating Ankalaev, backing him to the fence and attacking him with calf kicks and a right hand.
-Ankalaev unsuccessfully shot for a takedown, leading Pereira to bombard him with elbows and punches until the fight was ruled a technical knockout eighty seconds in.
+After being hit with a right hand, Ankalaev unsuccessfully shot for a takedown, leading Pereira to bombard him with elbows and punches until the fight was ruled a technical knockout eighty seconds in.